 Year: 1995 – 2000

-Stereophile wrote a great review of the KAV-300i, back in the day, definitely also worth a read if you are looking to get one of these.
+Stereophile wrote a great review of the KAV-300i, definitely worth a read if you are looking to get one of these.

 OK, let’s get down to it.
 This KAV-300i was in original condition which is great, but she was misbehaving.
 The main fault was distorted audio.
 I found a number of issues with this unit, mostly related to capacitor aging.
 The unit also exhibited issues with the board-to-board pins and pin header connectors.
 There were also a few dry joints for good measure.

-Krell have been very kind over the years, assisting me with service documentation, where they have it and are happy to release it.
+Krell has been very kind over the years, assisting me with service documentation, where they have it and are happy to release it.
 A big thank you to Patrick @ Krell because, without that stuff, working on gear like this is much more difficult.

 As always, I start with disassembly, inspection and cleaning.